Imagination Policy: Using Generative Point Cloud Models for Learning Manipulation Policies: Related Work

 \textbf{Symmetry in Robot Learning.} Robotic tasks defined in 3D Euclidean space are invariant to translations, rotations, and reflections which redefine the coordinate frame but do not otherwise alter the task.
-Recent advancements in equivariant modeling~\citep{e2cnn,deng2021vector,cesa2022a,liao2022equiformer} provide a convenient tool to encode symmetries in robotics. \citet{zhu2022grasp} and \citet{huang2023edge} utilized equivariant models to enforce pick symmetries for grasp learning.
-Other works~\cite{simeonov2022neural,Huang-RSS-22, huang2024leveraging,huang2024fourier,ryu2022equivariant,ryu2023diffusion} leverage symmetries in pick and place and achieve high sample efficiency.
+Recent advancements in equivariant modeling, such as those discussed by~\citep{e2cnn,deng2021vector,cesa2022a,liao2022equiformer}, offer a convenient approach to capturing these symmetries in robotics. \citet{zhu2022grasp} and \citet{huang2023edge} utilized equivariant models to enforce pick symmetries for grasp learning. {\citet{yang2023equivact} proposed an equivariant policy for deformable and articulated object manipulation on top of pre-trained equivariant visual representation.} Other works~\cite{simeonov2022neural, simeonov2023se, Huang-RSS-22, huang2024leveraging,huang2024fourier,ryu2022equivariant,ryu2023diffusion,wang2022equivariant,wang2022so2equivariant,wang2022onrobot,wang2023surprising} leverage symmetries in pick and place and achieve high sample efficiency.
 However, they are limited to single-task pick-and-place equivariance.
 As a result, they cannot be directly applied to the \textit{Plug-Charger} and \textit{Insert-Knife} tasks without a pre-place action.
 Our proposed method, however, can achieve bi-equivariance in the \emph{key-frame} and multi-task setting.
-In addition, we realize the equivariant action inference using an invariant point cloud generating process, which is different from previous methods.
+In addition, we employ equivariant action inference using an invariant point cloud generating process, which is different from previous methods.